Harshvardhan-Gaur/FirstGame/README.md

+# Game Instructions

+Welcome to our game!
+Here's how to play:

+## Controls:
+- Press `W` to jump.
+- Press `A` to move left.
-Press 'W', 'A', and 'D' to jump, move left and move right respectively.
+- Press `D` to move right.
-Press 'W' twice for double jump.
+- Press `W` twice for a double jump.

+## Game Elements:
-Avoid contact with fire, on contact with fire you will lose some life.
+- **Fire:** Avoid contact with fire.
+On contact, you will lose 3 life per second.
-Consuming juice will increase your life.
+- **Juice:** Consuming juice will increase your life by 5 points.

+## Scoring:
+- **Starting Life:** You begin the game with 10 points of life.
+- **Points Calculation:**
+  - Lose 3 points of life per second upon touching fire.
+  - Gain 5 points of life upon consuming juice.

+## Objective:
+- Your goal is to navigate through the obstacles, avoiding fire and collecting juice to maintain or increase your life points.
-Game ends if you fall or your life becomes 0.
+- The game ends if you fall or your life points reach 0.

+## Have Fun!
+Enjoy playing the game and aim for a high score!
+If you have any feedback or suggestions, feel free to let us know.
+Happy gaming!